23W-GBAC/RHYAN2/AUTOMATION.md

 The code is running without stopping.
 According to chatGPT By default, Flask applications don't stop automatically.
 They typically run continuously until you manually stop them.
 When you run a Flask application using the app.run() method, it starts a web server, and the application will keep running until you interrupt the process.
 #### solution.
+To solve the challenge of the code running without stopping.We going to edit the code my adding a timeout stop the code from running after three minutes.By adding this line in the yaml file.
+ ###### - name: Run Your Code
+######      timeout-minutes: 2
+######      run: python main.py

+### Automating the project.
+Automation of the file can me done by modifying the github overflows file by editing tehe yaml file by scheduling it The on section is replaced with the schedule event.
+The cron syntax '0 0 */2 * *' specifies a cron expression that triggers the workflow every two days at midnight UTC.